AnkitBarik/planetMagFields/README.md

 Full list of features with examples as well as the magnetic field models used are described in detail in the documentation, available here: https://ankitbarik.github.io/planetMagFields/

+# Code contribution and reporting issues

+`planetMagFields` is an open source project and anyone is welcome to contribute to it.
+If you wish to contribute to this project, please follow the guidelines below:

+ - Please make sure the tests pass before opening a pull request.
+ - Please follow Python [PEP-8](https://peps.python.org/pep-0008/) guidelines when it comes to code style.
+ - If you wish to add new data file, please name it following the convention `<planet>_<model>.dat`, where `planet` and `model` denote the names of the planet and the magnetic field model being used.
+See the `data` directory for examples.
+ - If you implement a new feature or data source, please update the documentation accordingly.

+Please report any bugs or other issues through [GitHub Issues](https://github.com/AnkitBarik/planetMagFields/issues).

 # Acknowledgements